2,071: Remote Work Arrangement Policy

 A RWA agreement must be completed and submitted for review if the request for a RWA is more than 10 working days.
 Remote Work Arrangement agreements will be considered twice annually.
-For RWA beginning January 1, applications are due October 1 of the preceding calendar year.
-For RWA beginning July 1, applications are due April 1 of the same calendar year.
+For RWA beginning January 1, applications are due November 1 of the preceding calendar year.
+Employees will be notified on or before December 1 of the status of their request.
+For RWA beginning July 1, applications are due May 1 of the same calendar year.
+Employees will be notified on or before June 1 of the status of their request.
 Remote Work Arrangements may be considered at time of hire outside of these two time periods.

 3. Approval Authority

 The President has delegated approval authority for RWA’s within Nevada as follows:

 - The Executive Vice President & Provost and the Vice Provost for Faculty Affairs are authorized to approve RWA for employees in all units reporting to the Office of the Provost.